 If you have more than one subaccount, please also select the subaccount from which you want the trade to be executed.

-You need to Sell the securities if you hold a long position in a particular instrument in your account (i.e. the quantity of the position is positive).
+If you hold a long position in a particular instrument in your account (i.e., the quantity of the position is positive), you need to sell the securities.

-You need to perform a Buy trade if you hold a short position in a particular instrument in your account (i.e. the quantity of the position is negative).
+If you hold a short position in a particular instrument in your account (i.e., the quantity of the position is negative), you need to perform a buy trade.

 Trading platform → Order module